syncfusion-content/wpf-docs/wpf/XlsIo/Cell-or-Range-Formatting.md

->  Note: XlsIO visualization has been enhanced with backward compatibility for Advanced Conditional Formatting.
+N> XlsIO visualization has been enhanced with backward compatibility for Advanced Conditional Formatting.